moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 Running the bitcoin node through tor does not take much bandwitch or is not slow, as it is done in real time as block are coming.
-The only slow thing is the initial synchronization at it requires downloading ~8GB or more of date.
+The only slow thing is the initial synchronization at it requires downloading ~8GB or more of data.

 ## How can you help?